vRP-Official-Developers/dunko_vrp/mysql-async/README.md

  * Create and close a connection for each query, the underlying library use a connection pool so only the mysql auth is done each time, old tcp connections are keeped in memory for performance reasons

-## FXServer

-Plan of this library will also to have a compatible layer with the MySQL library of FXServer, so you will not need to rewrite everything when it will be released.

-## Things that may be added in the future

- * New configuration options for the connection (pool connections, life time, ...)
-(Make an issue if you need a specific configuration)
- * Migration Tool for your Schemas

 ## Credits

-Some parts of this library, and also my understaning were directly inspired by "Essential Mode", thanks to them to have begin to work on this, which allows guy like me to not start from scratch every time...
+Some parts of this library, and also my understanding were directly inspired by "Essential Mode", thanks to them to have begin to work on this, which allows guy like me to not start from scratch every time...